rodneyshupe/Cookbook/Recipes/SoupsAndStews/CreamyGreenPeaSoup.rst

 Directions
 ----------

-1. Heat butter in large saucepan over low heat until foaming; add shallots or leeks and cook, covered, until softened, 8 to 10 minutes, stirring occasionally.
-Add flour and cook, stirring constantly, until thoroughly combined, about 30 seconds.
-Stirring constantly, gradually add chicken broth.
-Increase heat to high and bring to boil; reduce heat to medium-low and simmer 3 to 5 minutes.
+1. Heat the butter in a large saucepan over low heat until foaming.
+Add the shallots or leeks, cover, and cook until softened, 8 to 10 minutes, stirring occasionally.
+Add the flour and cook, stirring constantly, until thoroughly combined, about 30 seconds.
+Stirring constantly, gradually add the chicken broth.
+Increase the heat to high and bring to a boil, then reduce the heat to medium-low and simmer 3 to 5 minutes.
-2. Meanwhile, in workbowl of food processor fitted with steel blade, process partially thawed peas until coarsely chopped, about 20 seconds.
-Add peas and lettuce to simmering broth.
-Increase heat to medium-high, cover and return to simmer; simmer 3 minutes.
-Uncover, reduce heat to medium-low, and continue to simmer 2 minutes longer.
+2. Meanwhile, fit a food processor with the steel blade and process the partially thawed peas until coarsely chopped, about 20 seconds.
+Add the peas and lettuce to the simmering broth.
+Increase the heat to medium-high, cover, and return to a simmer, then simmer 3 minutes.
+Uncover, reduce the heat to medium-low, and continue to simmer 2 minutes longer.
-3. Working in 2 batches, puree soup in blender until smooth; strain into large bowl.
-Rinse out and wipe saucepan; return pureed mixture to saucepan and stir in cream.
-Heat mixture over low heat until hot, about 3 minutes.
-Season to taste with salt and pepper; serve immediately.
+3. Working in 2 batches, puree the soup in a blender until smooth and strain into a large bowl.
+Rinse out and wipe the saucepan, then return the pureed mixture to the saucepan and stir in the cream.
+Heat over low heat until hot, about 3 minutes.
+Season to taste with salt and pepper and serve immediately.